What Agile Project Management Looks Like in Real Life

 Agile Manifesto

-The agile manifesto prioritizes:
+The agile manifesto features:

 ❖ Individuals and interactions over processes and tools